Attending a Protest

 In addition, many digital cameras lack the ability to encrypt.
 It is safe to assume that photos and videos taken with digital cameras will be stored unencrypted, unless explicitly stated otherwise.

 Remove fingerprint unlock and FaceID anchor link

-Today, both iOS and Android allow users to unlock (and decrypt ) their devices with their fingerprint , and the iPhone X’s FaceID allows users to do the same with facial recognition.
+Today, both iOS and Android allow users to unlock (and decrypt ) their devices with their fingerprint , and the iPhone X and later models' FaceID allows users to do the same with facial recognition.
 While these settings may seem appealing as convenient ways to enjoy the benefits of full-disk encryption, enabling them means an officer could physically force you to unlock your device with your fingerprint or face.
 In protest situations in particular—or in any other situation in which you may be more likely to encounter a government demand to search your phone (such as at a border crossing)—we suggest you turn this functionality off.